-Validation Specialists Someone who performs the information verification duties specified by these Requirements.
+Validation Specialists Someone who performs the information verification duties specified by until the Expiry Date.

 Validity Period The period of time measured from the date when the Certificate is issued until the Expiry Date.

 Valid Certificate A Certificate that passes the validation procedure specified in RFC 5280.